 Vehicles Equipped With Remote Start

-On models that are equipped with remote start, the ventilated seats can be programed to come on during a remote start.
+On models equipped with remote start, the drivers ventilated seat can be programmed to come on during a remote start.
+Refer to "Remote Starting System - If Equipped" in "Things to Know Before Starting Your Vehicle" for further information.

-If your vehicle is equipped with a touchscreen, this feature can be programmed through the Uconnect® system.
-Refer to "Uconnect® Settings" in "Understanding Your Instrument Panel" for further information.